 |Indirect Allocations & Debt|

 Niagara Region Community Services works to support and advance the well-being of individuals, families and communities of Niagara through a spectrum of integrated programs and services delivered by four divisions: Seniors Services, Children's Services, Social Assistance and Employment Opportunities (SAEO), and Homelessness and Community Engagement.
-Community Services' total surplus before indirect allocations for 2016 was $706 or 2.4 per cent of the net budget of $30,570 and 0.3 per cent of the gross budget of $269,500.
+Community Services is forecasting a total surplus before indirect allocations of $308 or 0.11 per cent of the gross budget of $270,961 or 1.08 percent of the net budget $28,475.

-The favourable variance of $758 is mainly driven by higher than estimated parent fee contributions for Children's Services.
+The favourable year-to-date variance of $301 and forecasted variance of $627 is primarily driven by higher than estimated parent fee contributions for Children's Services.